cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 | S8      | OPEN                | OPEN                | Chan.UpgradeSequenceSet; Chan.VersionSet; Chan.ConnectionHopsSet; Chan.OrderingSet; | Chan.UpgradeSequenceSet; Chan.VersionSet; Chan.ConnectionHopsSet; Chan.OrderingSet; |                                        |                                        |

-According to the specs the channel upgradiblity handshake protocol defines 5 subprotocols and 7 datagrams that are reproduced here for the reader's convenience.
-#### Subprotocols
-The channel upgradiblity handshake protocol defines the following sub-protocols: `initUpgradeHandshake`, `startFlushUpgradeHandshake`, `openUpgradeHandshake`, `cancelChannelUpgrade`, and `timeoutChannelUpgrade`.
-#### Datagrams
-The datagrams exchanged between the parties during the upgrading process are __ChanUpgradeInit__, __ChanUpgradeTry__, __ChanUpgradeAck__, __ChanUpgradeConfirm__, __ChanUpgradeOpen__, __ChanUpgradeTimeout__, and __ChanUpgradeCancel__.

-Every datagram may activate a subprotocol, based on the current state, the on-going flow and input.

-`RestoreChannel` can be called at any point of the process and will reset the state machine execution to s0.

-## Preconditions
-- pc0: BothChannelEnds === OPEN

 ## Conditions

 Below we list all the conditions that are verified during the protocol execution.
 In order for a state transition to occur, cX must evaluate to True.
 We assume that the protocol is only executed if pc0 evaluates to True.

+- pc0: BothChannelEnds === OPEN

 - c0: isAuthorizedUpgrader === True
 - c1: proposedUpgradeFields.Version !==""